Ishq Vishk Rebound: Production

 principal photography commenced in June 2022 and wrapped first schedule in July 2022.
 The film was mostly shot on location in Mumbai and Dehradun.

 Music

 The music of the film is composed by Rochak Kohli, Badshah and Hiten.
 Lyrics are written by Gurpreet Saini, Kumaar, Gautam G Sharma and Badshah.

-The first single, "Ishq Vishk Pyaar Vyaar", was recreated from the title track in the 2003 prequel, Ishq Vishk, which was sung by Kumar Sanu, Alka Yagnik and written by Sameer Anjaan.
-The second single, "Chot Dil Pe Lagi", was recreated from the 2003 prequel, which was sung by Alisha Chinai, Kumar Sanu, and written by Sameer Anjaan.
-The fourth single, "Gore Gore Mukhde Pe", was recreated from the 1994 film, Suhaag, which was sung by Udit Narayan, Alka Yagnik, and written by Sameer Anjaan.
+The first single, "Ishq Vishk Pyaar Vyaar", was recreated from an alternate title track to the 2003 prequel, which was originally sung by Sonu Nigam.
+The second single, "Chot Dil Pe Lagi", which was sung by Alisha Chinai and Kumar Sanu, was also recreated from the 2003 prequel.
+Both songs were written by Sameer and composed by Anu Malik.
+The fourth single, "Gore Gore Mukhde Pe", was a recreation of the original song sung by Udit Narayan and Alka Yagnik, written by Sameer and composed by Anand-Milind, which was part of the soundtrack to the 1994 film Suhaag.